Becoming a Vegetarian – Step by Step for Beginners

 Once you’ve started avoiding meat on a more regular basis, you may begin to crave a few of your old favorites.
 It’s okay to want some of those comfort foods still but being to consider a meatless substitute that will keep you satisfied without needing to eat meat.

 There are some excellent meat substitutes on the market today, as well as protein alternatives like tempeh and seitan that offer meat-like texture without the animal flesh.
-Try a few until you find one that satisfies your desire from the old stand-bys without the animal content.
+Try a few until you find one that satisfies your desire.

 Vegetarian Tip #6.
 Make new lists